jacobgranttrading/LendingHomeCaseStudy/README.md

 ---

 The mortgage industry relies heavily on data to determine the risk of a loan taking into account many factors that include data about the borrower, the property and surrounding properties.
 LendingHome, styling itself a Data Driven Organization uses Amazon Redshift and their Postgres database to model credit default probabilities and stress test various scenarios to mitigate risk.
 They also use Looker as the front end to the Amazon Redshift cluster.
 This addition helps them query databases, create complex dashboards and perform risk / credit modeling.
 Another major component to LendingHome being Data Driven is the tracking they do on their website, funnel analysis / user retention tracking and managing the efficiency of their many front end integrations.
 They use Google Analytics, Mixpanel and Segment respectively to capture & analyze the data.
-In regards to Source Code Management, they have been using GitHub sense day one.
+In regards to source.
+Code Management, they have been using GitHub sense day one.

 ---